diantyapitaloka/Apparelluxe-Dashboard/README.md

 - Geographic Market Penetration Analysis, Through integrated heat maps and regional sales tables, the dashboard identifies high-performing geographical zones, allowing the marketing team to allocate advertising spend more effectively toward areas with the highest conversion rates.
 - Multi-Channel Revenue Attribution, This feature aggregates financial data from various sales streams, including the primary web storefront, social media marketplaces, and third-party retailers, to offer a unified view of how different platforms contribute to the overall bottom line.
 - Average Order Value (AOV) Optimization, By tracking the mean expenditure per transaction over daily, weekly, and monthly intervals, the dashboard helps executives determine the success of upselling strategies and bundled product offerings in increasing per-customer revenue.
+- User Experience and Interface Responsiveness, Built with a mobile-first philosophy, the dashboard ensures that stakeholders can access critical business intelligence and receive automated performance alerts on any device, whether they are in the office or traveling.

 ![image](https://github.com/diantyapitaloka/apparelluxedashboard/assets/147487436/807f7833-7820-46a8-b24a-141f1aabc8f3)